On reduction and normalization in the computational core: Surface and Weak Factorization

-We prove that $\ii$ steps can be postponed after both $\betac$ and $\sigma$ steps.
-We analyze separately postponement after surface or non-surface steps.
-The proof (given in the Appendix) is by case analysis.
+We prove that $\redi$ steps can be postponed after both $\redbc$ and $\reds$ steps, by using van Oostrom's decreasing diagrams technique \cite{Oostrom94,DD} (\Cref{thm:DD}).
+The proof closely follows van Oostrom's proof of the postponement of $\eta$ after $\beta$ \cite{vO20}.